 Tonia Chagnon is the owner of Delightful Plans, a marketing strategy, events and appreciation firm.
 She is passionate about giving back and helping others.
 Tonia was a Make A Wish Foundation volunteer for 16 years and currently serves on the boards of the Women in Business Initiative and the National Association of Women Business Owners – DC Chapter.
 She also sits on the communications committee for Leadership Fairfax.

-Jayne Davis has built a career in communications in Washington, D.C. and currently works for a high-profile public relations company, managing its largest DoD agency client.
+Jayne Davis has built a career in communications in Washington, D.C. and currently works in Sr. management for a high-profile public relations company.
 She is an experienced writer and editor, having held various communications positions in government, corporate and professional organizations, including a liaison position in the White House Office of Congressional Affairs, managing written communications between Members of Congress and the Executive Branch.
 She has years of experience working many large-scale public events for her company.
 Apart from her business life, Jayne has competed in Masters bodybuilding events and has a lifelong passion for running.
 She has co-produced fundraising events for many charitable organizations and has been a family caregiver multiple times.
 Reston Runway for the Cure particularly resonates with her as she is the sister of a breast cancer survivor.

 Founding Board Member